base-org/web/apps/base-docs/base-learn/docs/frontend-setup/building-an-onchain-app.md

 ### Manually Installing RainbowKit, Wagmi, and Viem

 The [quick start] guide for RainbowKit also contains step-by-step instructions for manual install.
-We'll be following an adjusted version here.
+You'll be following an adjusted version here.
 Most of the setup is actually for configuring [wagmi], which sits on top of [viem] and makes it much easier to write React that interacts with the blockchain.

 Start by installing the dependencies: